railcore/railcore.github.io/customization/12v_fans.md

 By default, the Duex uses 24v for all `V_FAN` connections.
 Locate `V_FAN JUMPER SELECT` and move the jumper from `VIN` (far left) to `12V` in the middle.
 This changes all V_FAN PWM ports to use 12v.

 # Connect 12v Fans
 The 2-pin ports `FAN3` to `FAN8` can be used for 12v fans.

-Note that these ports share a common +12v V_FAN which is powere at all times.
-The negative or ground of the fan is modulated to adjust power with PWM.
-Multiple fans can share positive power, but not a common ground
+Note that these ports share a common +12v V_FAN supply which is powered at all times.
+The negative or ground of the fan is modulated to adjust power for PWM.
+Multiple fans can share positive power, but not a common ground!
 ![PWM Port](12v_fans_pwm.png)

 # Enable Fans